solmazkh114/Bitcoin_weekly_ROI_forecasting/README.md

 We used the Darts package, which is designed for time series analysis and forecasting, to apply gradient-boosting models like XGBoost and LightGBM.
 You can find more info about this package in [this repo](https://github.com/solmazkh114/TimeSeriesAnalysisForecasting).

 5. Inference:
-In this notebook, we aim to answer the tournament's main question: "Given the Bitcoin price at 1 PM Pacific Time (8 PM GMT) on Monday, July 29th, 2024, what will the ROI be at 1 PM Pacific Time (8 PM GMT) on Monday, August 5th, 2024?"
+In this notebook, we aim to answer a question similar to the tournament's question: "Given the Bitcoin price at 1 PM Pacific Time (8 PM GMT) on Monday, July 29th, 2024, what will the ROI be at 1 PM Pacific Time (8 PM GMT) on Monday, August 5th, 2024?"
 We used the high-performing models trained in other notebooks to forecast the future value.
 The 50_runs_results directory contains CSV files with model results, which will help determine the final target value.